 Flight Physics Internship

-Flight Physics Centre of Competence (CoC) is a transnational organisation, responsible for the non-specific design activities that are used for the detailed design of the aircraft components.
-Within Flight Physics in the UK, there are three areas within Aerodynamics, Loads and Aeroelastics, and Mass Properties:
+The Flight Physics centre of competence is a trans-national organisation, responsible for the non-specific design activities that are used for the detailed design of the aircraft components.
+Within Flight Physics in the UK, there are four areas:

 - Aerodynamics: Primarily responsible for designing the wing shape, developing the aircraft configuration and characterising the aerodynamic behaviour of the aircraft around the flight envelope.

 - Loads & Aeroelastics: Defines the loads that the aircraft will experience on ground and in flight, at the most extreme conditions that could be encountered.
 The team develop and apply models to represent the response of the aircraft and are responsible for ensuring aircraft are free from divergent aeroelastic behaviour.

 - Mass Properties: Responsible for tracking and predicting aircraft weight, working with design teams to achieve the optimum weight for any aircraft component, developing and validating mass prediction tools to forecast the component and aircraft weight.